-Five-hundred-meter Aperture Spherical Telescope (FAST) is newly build telescope located in China.
-It’s huge mirror is 500m wide, making it the world’s largest and the most advanced radio telescope in the world.
+Five-hundred-meter Aperture Spherical Telescope (FAST) is newly built observatory located in China.
+Its huge mirror is 500m wide, making it the world’s largest and the most advanced radio telescope in the world.

-If you are interested in to observe universe by yourself, you can always visit local observatory.
-Many universities for example operate remarkable telescopes, and usually it is possible to visit these facilities, and even observe space using these sophisticated instruments.
+If you are interested in to observe universe by yourself, you can always visit the local observatory.
+Many universities, for example, operate remarkable observatories, and usually, it is possible to visit these facilities, and even observe space using these sophisticated instruments.

 If you are really interested in amateur astronomy, you could also buy own telescope.
-There are plenty of alternatives available, and prices starts from under $100 and goes up to $10.000.
+There are plenty of alternatives available, and prices start from under $100 and go up to $10.000.
 However, buying amateur telescope requires some knowledge about what you actually want.
-In short, just don’t go and buy very cheap telescope, as it is mostly useless.
-Instead start learning basics, and invest a bit more in quality instrument, and it will provide amazing views of universe years to come.
-Here is an excellent telescope buyers guide for beginners.
+In short, just don’t go and buy a very cheap, as it is mostly useless.
+Instead, start learning basics, and invest a bit more in a quality instrument, and it will provide amazing views of universe years to come.
+Here is an excellent telescope buyer’s guide for beginners.

 Don’t forget to share this article, and leave your questions and comments below!
 Discover more cool technology.